Paper

 ENF AquaFuse / PipeGuard

 Domestic water leaks are a rising threat to the financial stability of homeowners and insurers in cold-climate Europe.
-A press release dated 7 November 2025 reports that burst pipes and leaky fittings generated €4.9 billion in insured losses in Germany during 2024 and that more than half of all building-insurance claims now stem from water damage (Finanztip, 2025).
-Complementary data from the German Insurance Association show 1.17 million claims in 2021 with an average payout of €3,213 (Maklermagazin, 2022).
-Existing "smart" shut-off valves tend to be notification-first gadgets that depend on mains electricity, disposable batteries and cloud servers; when storms or freeze events take down power and internet, they leave the home unprotected (Moen Incorporated, 2023).
+A press release dated 7 November 2025 reports that burst pipes and leaky fittings generated EUR4.9 billion in insured losses in Germany during 2024 and that more than half of all building-insurance claims now stem from water damage (Finanztip, 2025).
+Complementary data from the German Insurance Association show 1.17 million claims in 2021 with an average payout of EUR3,213 (Maklermagazin, 2022).
+Existing smart shut-off valves tend to be notification-first gadgets that depend on mains electricity, disposable batteries and cloud servers; when storms or freeze events take down power and internet, they leave the home unprotected (Moen Incorporated, 2023).
 This paper presents ENF AquaFuse / PipeGuard, a patent-informed concept for a batteryless, offline mitigation device that integrates a micro-turbine energy harvester, supercapacitor storage, deterministic embedded neural firmware (ENF) and a mechanical spring-loaded fail-safe valve with manual override.
 A documented search protocol covering Espacenet, WIPO Patentscope, Google Patents, manufacturer manuals and academic literature found no evidence of any product or patent combining all six resilience criteria (automatic shutoff, self-powered operation, flow-energy harvesting, supercapacitor storage, offline autonomy and mechanical fail-safe) as of 27 December 2025.
 Hydraulic and electrical calculations show that a 10 F, 5 V supercapacitor bank stores roughly 125 joules-sufficient for sensing, inference and multiple actuation attempts-while a bypass micro-turbine can harvest tens to hundreds of milliwatts without exceeding acceptable pressure-drop limits (Li & Chong, 2019).
-The architecture accounts for EU safety and hygiene regulations including the Pressure Equipment Directive (PED 2014 /68/EU) (European Parliament & Council of the European Union, 2014), the German UBA evaluation criteria for drinking-water materials and the General Product Safety Regulation (GPSR 2023/988).
-Comparative pricing suggests that production costs of €45-70 and retail prices of €149-249 would undercut existing mains-powered devices while eliminating maintenance.
-The ENF AquaFuse concept thus represents a new class of infrastructure-grade leak-prevention hardware; this paper synthesises the patent landscape, presents a worked feasibility example and proposes a validation plan.
-For full competitive evidence and search protocol details, see Appendices A and C. Keywords: water-leak prevention, energy harvesting, embedded neural firmware, supercapacitor, mechanical fail-safe, EU compliance, cold climate, leak detection, patent landscape, unit economics
+The architecture accounts for EU safety and hygiene regulations including the Pressure Equipment Directive (PED 2014/68/EU) (European Parliament & Council of the European Union, 2014), the German UBA evaluation criteria for drinking-water materials and the General Product Safety Regulation (GPSR 2023/988).
+Comparative pricing suggests that production costs of EUR45-70 and retail prices of EUR149-249 would undercut existing mains-powered devices while eliminating maintenance.
+The ENF AquaFuse concept thus represents a new class of infrastructure-grade leak-prevention hardware; this paper synthesizes the patent landscape, presents a worked feasibility example and proposes a validation plan.
+For full competitive evidence and search protocol details, see Appendices A and C.

 Released